void-linux/void-linux.github.io/_posts/2023-07-20-infra-week-day-4.md

 of the containers are retained, so we can easily roll back.

-We leverage the containers to make the workflows easier to debug in the genreal case, but of course the complexity doesn't go away.
+We leverage the containers to make the workflows easier to debug in the general case, but of course the complexity doesn't go away.
 Its important to understand that container orchestrators don't remove complexity, quite to the contrary they increase it.
 What they do is shift and concentrate the complexity from one group of people